AD1024/PInfer-Benchmarks/README.md

 Next, run `./step_2_draw_tables.sh`.
 This will generate `table_5_falsified.txt` under `tables` directory showing the number of falsified specifications for each benchmark and time elapsed.

+### Potential Discrepancies from the paper
+You may find some numbers from `table_5.txt` and `table_5_falsified.txt` different from ones shown in our paper.
+Here, we provide explanations to these potential discrepancies.
+- Table 4:
+    + Discrepancy in Time: we evaluated PInfer on a large server node with 192 cores.
+Since PInfer is optimized to leverage the computing resource, more cores lead to faster finish time.
+As noted earlier, using a node with 16 cores requires about 24 hours to finish all the benchmarks (sequentially).
+- Table 5:
+    + Discrepancy in Raw specifications: a source of non-determinism roots from Daikon: we observed that Daikon may drop certain property if certain behavior of the P model is not triggered sufficiently many times, but sometimes, it may or may not output the property capturing the rarely-triggered behaviors.
+This can cause PInfer learn fewer/more specifications.
+However, this does not affect the top-level results (Table 4) of PInfer since the behaviors checked by safety properties are triggered frequently such that Daikon always output the corresponding specifications.
+    + Discrepancy in learned specifications: for efficiency reason, we parallelize learning of the specifications for each event combination.
+Under different hardware settings, specifications may be generated in different order depending on the core efficiency.
+This may cause the pruning procedure to output different pruned set (this does not breach soundness, but may leave more redundant specifications in the learned set).
+For instance, if P, Q, R are learned, where P subsumes Q by semantics and Q subsumes R by symmetry (syntactic checking).
+If Q is pruned before it sees R, then R cannot be pruned since P may not subsume R by semantics or by symmetry.
+On the other hand, if PInfer learns Q and R first, it can prune R away.
+Then Q will be pruned by P via subsumption checking.
+    + Discrepancy in number of falsified specifications: PChecker implements *randomized* state exploration.
+This can cause the number of falsified specifications to be different in each individual run.

+> Note that we use a fairly large amount of traces, so the numbers should not differ a lot from ones shown in the paper.

+- Table 6:
+    + Discrepancy in verifier time: PVerifier generates Z3 queries under the hood.
+Z3 may behave differently under different hardware setups.
+Moreover, the heuristic choices made by Z3 can also lead to discrepancy in verification time.
+But generally, the time to verify the full set of learned specifications should be slower (>= in time) than only the necessary ones.

 ---

 ## Run PInfer manually from scratch on your own P model